 By immersing yourself in the industry, you will gain insight into specific financial challenges that attorneys may face throughout the length of their career.
 This can include circumstances such as paying off student loans due to the amount of schooling it takes become an attorney.

-Step 3: Networking with Purpose
+Step 3: Networking with a Purpose

 Okay, so you’ve done your research and you have the knowledge to assist these attorneys.
 Now, how do you get more clients?
 Networking is an essential part of growing any business.
 It is a great way to build relationships and increase your credibility with other professionals.